mateopal09/BasicEmail/README.md

 - Overhauled TypeScript configuration in `tsconfig.json` and added `tsconfig.node.json` for specific settings related to Node.js environments.
 - Introduced a Vite configuration file `vite.config.ts` for customizing the build process and integrating React with SWC.

-### Frontend Owners

-- Jacobo was chosen as the Front-End owner due to his expertise in architecture, coding best practices, and dockerization.
-- Miguel was chosen as the CI/CD Front-End owner due to his eagerness to learn this area, which was new to him.

 ## Backend Changes Overview

 - Code is modified `MyUserManager` class to encrypt the password.